inkyvoxel/inkyvoxel.com/src/posts/2023-01-20-reverse-shells-and-bind-shells.md

 - The port on the listener can be blocked by firewalls, so be sure to find a port that is open.
 - Administrative permissions (i.e. `sudo`) are needed when listening on a port below `1024`.

-## Closing thoughts

-This article shows only one way to make reverse and bind shells using netcat, but there are many other tools and methods to do this.
-Here are two great resources for finding more examples:

-- Reverse Shell Cheat Sheet: [https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology and Resources/Reverse Shell Cheatsheet.md](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)
-- Bind Shell Cheat Sheet: [https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology and Resources/Bind Shell Cheatsheet.md](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Bind%20Shell%20Cheatsheet.md)